12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 The Valley Floor is also an incredible spot for snowshoeing with an available parking lot, views of the frozen river, and Ajax.

-Telluride is full of winter culture and things to do and the mountain town boasts the perfect opportunities to get out on the ice!
+Telluride is full of winter culture and things to do, and the mountain town boasts the perfect opportunities to get out on the ice!
 Find another frozen adventure in the heart of the Mountain Village.

 Enjoy skating at the full-service ice rink maintained by Madeline Hotel and Residences.
+The season starts in November and goes until spring arrives.

 Their scenic rink is an ideal place for family skating and beginners.
-It provides daily open skating from 12 p.m. to 8 p.m and you may also join a free skate hour if you wish!
+It provides daily open skating from 12pm to 8pm, and you may also join a free skate hour if you wish!

 Discover the ultimate heli-skiing in Telluride with Helitrax.
 The company organizes trips for those looking for untracked powder in the backcountry.